hardik1vaibhav/GoogleAnalyticsDeepDive/README.md

 ## Let's understand some Google Analytics Jargon

-+ Acquisition:  How you acquire your website visitors
++ \textbf{Acquisition}:  How you acquire your website visitors
++ Alerts: Alerts are notifications that you can set up to receive via email or text message when specific events or changes occur in your website's analytics data